elastic/cel-examples/FAQs/how_to.md

 ```

 ### What is the optional type?

-The optional type is based on Java's java.util.Optional<T> which is a container
+The optional type is based on Java's `java.util.Optional<T>` which is a container
 object that may or may not contain a non-null value.
 In CEL, if the assigned
-optional doe not contain a value, the value is removed from state.
+optional doe not contain a value, the value is removed from `state`.

-A '?' before a value marks the value as an optional type.
+A `.?` before a field marks the value as an optional type.
 Use
-optional.of() to set a value, and optional.none() to not set the value or
+`optional.of()` to set a value, and `optional.none()` to not set the value or
 to remove it.
+A `?` before a field name in a literal object constructor allows
+the field to be optionally included in the object only when the optional value
+is not `optional.none()`.
 ```
 -- data --
 {